deluxanova/Machine-Learning-projects/README.md

 # Machine-Learning-projects
-A repositoryy of all Machine Learning projects I have done so far.
+A repository of all Machine Learning projects I have done so far.